rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And when he knocked at the door of the gateway, a servant girl named Rhoda came to answer. ^1213

-Recognizing Peter’s voice, in her joy she did not open the gate but ran in and reported that Peter was standing at the gate. ^1214
+Recognizing Peter's voice, in her joy she did not open the gate but ran in and reported that Peter was standing at the gate. ^1214

 They said to her, You are out of your mind.
 But she kept insisting that it was so, and they kept saying, It is his angel! ^1215